 We have a thriving alumni community that helps other grads find employment.

-There is also an interview process after completing the prerequisite classes.
-Contact or visit Recording Arts for more information.
+Contact or visit Recording Arts website for more information.